bhagyashri-hub/End-to-end-performance-testing-of-a-flight-booking-workflow-using-Apache-JMeter-/README.md

 This makes the assertion reusable across different test executions.

 ---
+## 🔍 Key Observations

+- Average response time remained relatively stable across the tested load levels, ranging from 414 ms to 421 ms.
+- P95 response time remained stable between 556 ms and 559 ms as the concurrent user load increased from 5 to 50 users.
+- Throughput increased from 1.01925 requests/sec at 5 users to 1.28285 requests/sec at 50 users.
+- The overall measured error rate decreased from 11.94% at 5 users to 8.19% at 50 users.
+- Among the primary transactions, `Purchase Ticket` recorded the highest error rate across the tested scenarios and required additional investigation.
+- During investigation, the Purchase Ticket request returned HTTP 200 and a successful confirmation page, while JMeter reported assertion failures.
+- The failure was traced to a hard-coded date assertion that did not match the dynamically generated purchase date.
+- The date-based assertion was replaced with validation of the stable `Thank you for your purchase today!` confirmation message.
+- In the 50-user test, `Home Page` recorded the highest average response time at 524 ms and the highest maximum response time at 6385 ms.
+- The 50-user test showed a P99 overall response time of 842 ms, while individual transactions such as `Purchase Ticket` showed higher tail latency.
+- Overall, the tested load levels did not result in a significant increase in average or P95 response time, but the high error rate observed for the Purchase Ticket transaction indicates an area requiring further validation.

+-
 ## 📊 Result Analysis

 The performance results from the baseline, load, and higher-load scenarios are compared to understand how response time, throughput, and error rate change as concurrent users increase.